anbox-cloud/discourse-docs/web-dashboard.md

 ### Creating applications

-Creating applications through the dashboard is done the same way as you would do with `amc` (see [Managing Applications](https://anbox-cloud.io/docs/manage/managing-applications)).
+Creating applications through the dashboard is done the same way as you would do with `amc` (see [Create an application](https://discourse.ubuntu.com/t/create-an-application/24198)).
 Note that more advanced scenarios might not yet be possible via the dashboard and require going through `amc`.

 ![image|690x438](upload://9fPqr5DXciTsKy8bw90FzBxguZH.png)